api-platform/docs/core/filters.md

 Note that you can specify the `properties` argument on every filter.

-The next filters are not related to how the data is fetched but rather on the how the serialization is done on those, we can give an `arguments` option ([see here for the available arguments](#serializer-filters)):
+The next filters are not related to how the data is fetched but rather to how the serialization is done on those.
+We can give an `arguments` option ([see here for the available arguments](#serializer-filters)):

 ```
 @ApiFilter(PropertyFilter::class, arguments={"parameterName": "foobar"})